sspencer/bp-pubsub/README.md

 PublishSubscribe is a proof-of-concept [BrowserPlus](http://browserplus.yahoo.com/) service lightly based on HTML5's [Cross Document Messaging](http://www.whatwg.org/specs/web-apps/current-work/#crossDocumentMessages).
 Web pages in different windows (different browsers even) can send messages back forth.
 No iframe trickery or polling required.
 Behind the scenes, all instances of this service run in the same BrowserPlusCore and use a Ruby singleton class to communicate.

-This implementation allows JSON data objects to be sent.
+The data argument to "postMessage" takes the BrowserPlus "any" type, meaning you can send a String, Object, Array or any other data type.
 Listeners can specify interest in all messages or only messages from a certain domain.

 Basic code: